astaugaard/reasymotion/README.md

 reasymotion-select-screen <keystrokes>: select the whole screen then runs keystrokes and then runs reasymotion-selection (this is used to implement most of higher level functions)

 reasymotion-word: use reasymotion to jump to a word on the screen

+# Configuration

+reasymotion_keys keys to use when jumping to a selection.

+default value: "abcdefghijklmnopqrstuvwxyz"

+REasymotionBackground - the face that is used on the entire screen running reasymotion (currently not entirely working maybe?)

+REasymotionForeground - the face that is used to display the "jump prompts"